 I once wrote a blog using a title inspired by a patient comment – “The little suckers get everywhere”.
 This was an early attempt by me to define all the locations I had gathered in from patient comments on my Facebook site.
 Did I miss any?
 Please let me know!

-Clearly we need to ‘raise our sites’ and shout louder!
+Clearly we need to ‘raise our sites’ and shout louder (sites is not a spelling error!)
 My name is Ronny Allan and I have a Neuroendocrine Cancer with a Small Intestinal Primary.
 I do not have Bowel Cancer!

 You may also be interested in the following posts: